 Bringing the Lights to the Sidewalk

 Our 2016 show was limited mostly to the house itself and thus was fairly two dimensional.
 In 2017, we introduced two new lighting elements in the yard to add a third dimension to our show: LED Snowmen along the sidewalk and Light Bulb Rails lining the driveway.
+In 2021, we introduced a new interactive display (in the neighbor’s yard) to give people the chance to interact with lights using various controllers.

 The Bomb Box, the Trees, and the Sign